 - 1. Download the quad traveler template, F1000008 (a Microsoft Excel spreadsheet), start a new copy under a new DCC number and title as described in the instructions sheet of the template. - 2.
 Record the new traveler DCC number in the Related Documents field of E0900371 [and in the inventory control system in the record for the suspension being assembled]. - 3.
 In the steps below, record the called-for data in the traveler spreadsheet.
+After The install went very well with no major problems.
 After each work session, resubmit the updated traveler to the DCC as a new version.